azahinhasan/task-star-wars-universe/README.md

 ### What I used to build this app.
 - ##### Frontend
-  - React js : Used react for making frontends.
+  - react js : Used react for making frontends.
 To create the base of the frontend I used 'vite' instead of `npx create-react-app`.
 Because vite is more optimized for speed and can provide faster build times.
 It's helps in development when I needs to see the changes in real-time.
-  - Material ui : Used Material ui for pagination and for some UI parts.
+  - material ui : Used Material ui for pagination and for some UI parts.
-  - CSS : Used CSS for styles.
+  - css : Used CSS for styles.
-  - Cypress: Used cypress for e2e testing.
+  - cypress: Used cypress for e2e testing.

 - ##### Backend
-  - Express js: User Express as a backed library.
+  - express js: User Express as a backed library.
 I choose express because it provide high-performance and low-overhead web framework for Node.js, known for its speed and efficiency in handling web requests.
-  - FS module: Use this module to create our `.json` file.
+  - fs module: Use this module to create our `.json` file.
+  - node-fetch : Use this module to fetch data from SWAPI in our node js.
+  - dotenv: This module loads environment variables from a .env file into process.env.
+  - body-parser: This module used to process the data which is sent by client in an HTTP request body.
+  - nodemon: This one automatically restarts our node app when it's detects any changes in our code base.
+Help to develop faster.
-  - Jest: Use jest for unit testing.
+  - jest: Use jest for unit testing.

 ---

 ### What are the problems I faced and how to overcomes them.
 - For backend at first I fetch only characters data page by page from SWAPI and store them in `.json` file.
 Because there are no any other option for filtering data by name.
-- After overcoming this I am facing new problem which is populating data of films and home-world.When fetching data by `/api/people?name=Ack&page=1` api it was taking too much time to get the full data because populating was taking too long.And the reason is each of films and homeworld info are coming from separate  APIs.
-So add some more steps in `createFileWithData` function you can find it in `people.controller.js`.
+- After overcoming this I am facing new problem which is populating data of films and home-world.When fetching data by such as `/api/people?name=Ack&page=1` api it was taking too much time to get the full data because populating was taking too long.And the reason is each of films and homeworld info are coming from separate  APIs.
+So add some more steps in `createFileWithData` function user can find it in `people.controller.js`.
 So now this full function fetch all data for characters and populating with films and homeworld data.
 Then save in the `.json` file.
 That's how I make the get data action more faster.